 Program areas at Ohio Domestic Violence Network

 Odvn provides training, technical assistance and best practice support to 76 member programs, including 58 Domestic Violence shelters and 18 non- residential dv programs.
-These programs served more than 80,000 women, men and children in 2022.
+These programs served nearly 73,000 women, men, and children in 2022.
 Odvn is the leading resource for Domestic Violence issues in Ohio and is a member of the national Network to end Domestic Violence (nnedv).
 Odvn provides best practice resources to member programs through training, technical assistance, public policy information, a toll- free information/referral line, and supportive services.
-Odvn's training institute hosted 174 trainings attended by 11,345 individuals from local programs, culturally specific organizations and community agencies.
+In fy2023 odvn's training institute hosted 224 trainings attended by 10,091 individuals from member programs, culturally specific organizations, and community agencies.

-Odvn's legal assistance program helps more than 350 survivors annually with a wide range of legal services.
-The survivors' incomes are at or below 225% of the federal poverty level.
+Odvn provides relocation, housing, hotel, and legal services to survivors referred by member programs.
+In fy2023 the relocation and safety assistance program assisted 928 survivors and 669 children with security deposits, utilities, transportation, and moving expenses.
+In fy2023 odvn launched the reach housing program which provided rental assistance for 12 months to 211 households.
+In fy2023 odvn's hotel program provided shelter to 1,248 survivors and 603 children.
+Odvn's legal assistance program helped more than 204 survivors with a wide range of legal services.
 Odvn contracts with private attorneys who work for a reduced fee to help survivors seek and enforce protection orders and with child custody and visitation issues.
-The attorneys also assist with landlord issues, employment and immigration matters.
-Odvn provides a relocation assistance program for survivors referred by local programs, in 2022, odvn provided 482 surviviors and 548 children with direct assistance for security deposts, utilities, transporation, and moving expenses.
-In most cases, the life of the victim has been threatended by the abuser.
+The attorneys also assist with landlord issues, employment, and immigration matters.
 Additionally, odvn provides local programs with youth advocacy and trauma-informed services to care for children who have witnessed Domestic Violence.

 Odvn prevention programs include the Ohio men's action Network (ohman) and the new playbook, an evidence-informed signature training.
 These programs work to transform individuals and communities to bring an end to Domestic Violence.
-Odvn has worked with researchers at the Ohio state university to improve services for survivors with partner-inflicted brain injuries (pibi) and in 2020 established the center on partner inflicted brain injury.
-Odvn is a lead partner in the linking systems of care for Ohio's youth federal demonstration project, a collaborative effort to improve responses to Ohio's youngest victims of traumatic crimes.
-Odvn and the Ohio attorney general's office are working with 88 child-serving organizations on the 2.5 million project.
+Odvn has collaborated with researchers at the Ohio state university to improve services for survivors with partner-inflicted brain injuries (pibi) and in 2020 established the center on partner inflicted brain injury.

 Established in 1989, odvn mobilizes a statewide voice on Domestic Violence and promotes quality services for survivors that focus on safety and self- determination.
-Odvn advances the principle that all people have the right to an oppression and violence-free life, fosters changes in our economic, social and political systems and brings leadership, expertise and best practices to community programs.
+Odvn advances the principle that all people have the right to an oppression and violence-free life, fosters changes in our economic, social, and political systems and brings leadership, expertise, and best practices to community programs.
+In fy2023 odvn successfully advocated for 20 million in state funding for its member programs in the 2024-25 budget.
+This funding represents a significant increase over the first allocation of state funds -- 2 million in the 2020-21 budget.
+The increased funding for Domestic Violence services was the result of a two-year grassroots advocacy campaign by odvn, its member programs and supporters.